rishabh-bansal/GitStart/README.md

 - Star this repository
 - Wait for Pull Request to merge
 - Celebrate - you've done your first pull request!
+- What's next ?
+Do same for 3 more times probably finding other projects labelled hactoberfest.
+- Voila, Done with 4 ?(check your progress at hacktoberfest.digitalocean.com) Then just wait till end of month for a mail to arrive for instructions to recieve your free tshirt.

 Read about markdown syntax here